GS1 Sunrise 2027 · Field Guide

 The future of packaging is now.

 By the end of 2027, every product worldwide shifts from static 1D barcodes to dynamic 2D QR codes.
 But here's what most overviews miss: every code is unique, and every code must be marked on the filling line in real time.
-Total Brand Security's laser-reactive coating makes that practical at scale — permanently, on any substrate, without waste.
+Total Brand Security's laser-reactive primer makes that practical at scale — permanently, on any substrate, without waste.

 Explore how it works